-Recently we asked two visitors who attended our 7 day Reboot Program in B.C. to document their daily revelations, pains, challenges and successes.
-Each was given the same list of questions over the six-day program and they’re responses are an excellent snapshot of how people change throughout the week.
+Recently we asked two visitors who attended Mountain Trek Health Retreat in B.C. to document their daily revelations, pains, challenges, and successes.
+Each was given the same list of questions over the six-day program and their responses are an excellent snapshot of how people change throughout the week.

 - Where did you hike today and what stood out to you?

 - What was the highlight of your day?

 - What was the most challenging part of your day?